National Climate Assessment Warns Of Worse Extreme Weather Disasters, Contradicts President Trump

 Since 1900, the 48 contiguous states have risen in temperate an average of 1.8 degrees, and 1.2 degrees of the warmup occurred within the last few decades.

 Of course, Friday’s report is in direct opposition to the president’s recent tweet.

-Trump wrote, “Brutal and Extended Cold Blast could shatter ALL RECORDS – Whatever happened to Global Warming?”
+“Brutal and Extended Cold Blast could shatter ALL RECORDS – Whatever happened to Global Warming?”
+Trump wrote.

 The writers of the report anticipated those types of comments and included an answer within the document.

-“Over shorter timescales and smaller geographic regions, the influence of natural variability can be larger than the influence of human activity… Over climate timescales of multiple decades, however, global temperature continues to steadily increase.”
+“Over shorter timescales and smaller geographic regions, the influence of natural variability can be larger than the influence of human activity.
+Over climate timescales of multiple decades, however, global temperature continues to steadily increase.”

 Ultimately, the government report concluded that more than 90 percent of the climate change is caused by the actions of humans.